 Essentially, the best time to visit Svalbard, depends on what you want to do on your arctic holiday.
 Svalbard has very distinct seasons and when to go depends on the experience you are looking for.

 As the light returns after long and dark polar night, the activity and energy levels on the islands increase – for both people and wildlife.
 Everyone wants to get out, to see and explore the island.
 As the daylight grows longer, so do the lengths of the trips.
 By end of April, midnight sun has returned to warm the landscape.
 Seals are laying on the fjord ice while people are enjoying their lunch break, both basking in the sun’s warm rays.
-This is a fantastic time of year for exploring Spitsbergen by snowmobile, dog sled or skis.
+This is a fantastic time of year for exploring the wilderness on this remote destination.
+Spitsbergen by snowmobile, dog sled or skis.

-In wintertime you can go snowmobiling or dog sledding, visit ice caves, or ski the nearby mountains.
-The trips vary from a couple of hours to full-day trips.
+In wintertime you can go snowmobiling or dog sledding, visit ice caves, or ski across the land or touring down the mountain sides.
+The trips vary from a couple of hours to full-day trips or overnight adventures.
 Longer expeditions vary from a couple of days up to a week.
-During the expeditions you will have the chance to visit some of our outer stations; Isfjord Radio, Nordenskiöld Lodge and the Ship in the Ice.
-Later in the winter season (around May) is the perfect time for longer expeditions, with dog sleds or on skis.
+During the expeditions you will have the chance to visit some of our outer stations; Isfjord Radio Adventure Hotel, Nordenskiöld Lodge, experience easy living tent camps or sail with SV Linden.
+From the end of March we have a perfect time for longer expeditions, with dog sleds or on skis.

 After mid-May the snow quickly disappears.
 Small flowers start to appear along the mountainsides.
 The rush of bird life replaces the quiet of winter.
 You can hear glaciers calving, and see vast blue fjords filled with floating ice.
 This is summer time on Spitsbergen.
 The midnight sun makes it possible to explore Spitsbergen day or night – whichever suits you best!
 There is plenty to choose from.
 Pick a boat safari, go hiking, or try kayaking, joining a dog sled on wheels or hike on a glacier – or simply relax and enjoy yourself.